iterative/dvc.org/content/docs/studio/user-guide/views/view-settings.md

 In each of these scenarios, you will need to configure additional settings for Iterative Studio to be able to access the data required for visualization.

-Additionally, you can also configure view settings to [change the name](#view-name) of your view and to [select mandatory columns](#mandatory-columns) to import in your view.
+Additionally, you can also configure project settings to [change the name](#project-name) of your project and to [select mandatory columns](#mandatory-columns) to import in your project.

 ### Non-DVC repositories